jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 -   `socketSetting`: Specifies a socket setting for all sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)
--   `socks5.onBindRequest.inboundSocketSetting`: Specifies a socket setting for the inbound socket (This rule action can be specified multiple times with each rule action specifying another socket setting)
+-   `socks.onBindRequest.inboundSocketSetting`: Specifies a socket setting for the inbound socket (This rule action can be specified multiple times with each rule action specifying another socket setting)
--   `socks5.onBindRequest.listenBindHost`: Specifies the binding host name or address for the listen socket if the provided host address is all zeros
+-   `socks.onBindRequest.listenBindHost`: Specifies the binding host name or address for the listen socket if the provided host address is all zeros
--   `socks5.onBindRequest.listenBindHostAddressType`: Specifies an acceptable
+-   `socks.onBindRequest.listenBindHostAddressType`: Specifies an acceptable
 binding host address type for the listen socket (This rule action can be specified multiple times with each rule action specifying another host address type)
--   `socks5.onBindRequest.listenBindPortRange`: Specifies a binding
+-   `socks.onBindRequest.listenBindPortRange`: Specifies a binding
 port range for the listen socket if the provided port is zero (This rule action can be specified multiple times with each rule action specifying another port range)
--   `socks5.onBindRequest.listenNetInterface`: Specifies the network interface
+-   `socks.onBindRequest.listenNetInterface`: Specifies the network interface
 that provides a binding host address for the listen socket
--   `socks5.onBindRequest.listenSocketSetting`: Specifies a socket setting for the listen socket (This rule action can be specified multiple times with each rule action specifying another socket setting)
+-   `socks.onBindRequest.listenSocketSetting`: Specifies a socket setting for the listen socket (This rule action can be specified multiple times with each rule action specifying another socket setting)
--   `socks5.onConnectRequest.prepareTargetFacingSocket`: Specifies the boolean
+-   `socks.onConnectRequest.prepareTargetFacingSocket`: Specifies the boolean
 value to indicate if the target-facing socket is to be prepared before connecting (involves applying the specified socket settings, resolving the target host name, and setting the specified timeout on waiting to connect)
--   `socks5.onConnectRequest.targetFacingBindHost`: Specifies the binding host
+-   `socks.onConnectRequest.targetFacingBindHost`: Specifies the binding host
 name or address for the target-facing socket
--   `socks5.onConnectRequest.targetFacingBindHostAddressType`: Specifies an
+-   `socks.onConnectRequest.targetFacingBindHostAddressType`: Specifies an
 acceptable binding host address type for the target-facing socket (This rule action can be specified multiple times with each rule action specifying another host address type)
--   `socks5.onConnectRequest.targetFacingBindPortRange`: Specifies a binding
+-   `socks.onConnectRequest.targetFacingBindPortRange`: Specifies a binding
 port range for the target-facing socket (This rule action can be specified multiple times with each rule action specifying another port range)
--   `socks5.onConnectRequest.targetFacingConnectTimeout`: Specifies the timeout
+-   `socks.onConnectRequest.targetFacingConnectTimeout`: Specifies the timeout
 in milliseconds on waiting for the target-facing socket to connect (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
--   `socks5.onConnectRequest.targetFacingNetInterface`: Specifies the network
+-   `socks.onConnectRequest.targetFacingNetInterface`: Specifies the network
 interface that provides a binding host address for the target-facing socket
--   `socks5.onConnectRequest.targetFacingSocketSetting`: Specifies a socket
+-   `socks.onConnectRequest.targetFacingSocketSetting`: Specifies a socket
 setting for the target-facing socket (This rule action can be specified multiple times with each rule action specifying another socket setting)
--   `socks5.onRequest.externalFacingBindHost`: Specifies the binding host
+-   `socks.onRequest.externalFacingBindHost`: Specifies the binding host
 name or address for all external-facing sockets
--   `socks5.onRequest.externalFacingBindHostAddressType`: Specifies an
+-   `socks.onRequest.externalFacingBindHostAddressType`: Specifies an
 acceptable binding host address type for all external-facing sockets (This rule action can be specified multiple times with each rule action specifying another host address type)
--   `socks5.onRequest.externalFacingBindTcpPortRange`: Specifies a
+-   `socks.onRequest.externalFacingBindTcpPortRange`: Specifies a
 binding port range for all external-facing TCP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
--   `socks5.onRequest.externalFacingBindUdpPortRange`: Specifies a
+-   `socks.onRequest.externalFacingBindUdpPortRange`: Specifies a
 binding port range for all external-facing UDP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
--   `socks5.onRequest.externalFacingNetInterface`: Specifies the network
+-   `socks.onRequest.externalFacingNetInterface`: Specifies the network
 interface that provides a binding host address for all external-facing sockets
--   `socks5.onRequest.externalFacingSocketSetting`: Specifies a socket
+-   `socks.onRequest.externalFacingSocketSetting`: Specifies a socket
 setting for all external-facing sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)
--   `socks5.onRequest.internalFacingBindHost`: Specifies the binding
+-   `socks.onRequest.internalFacingBindHost`: Specifies the binding
 host name or address for all internal-facing sockets
--   `socks5.onRequest.internalFacingBindHostAddressType`: Specifies an
+-   `socks.onRequest.internalFacingBindHostAddressType`: Specifies an
 acceptable binding host address type for all internal-facing sockets (This rule action can be specified multiple times with each rule action specifying another host address type)
--   `socks5.onRequest.internalFacingBindUdpPortRange`: Specifies a
+-   `socks.onRequest.internalFacingBindUdpPortRange`: Specifies a
 binding port range for all internal-facing UDP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
--   `socks5.onRequest.internalFacingNetInterface`: Specifies the network
+-   `socks.onRequest.internalFacingNetInterface`: Specifies the network
 interface that provides a binding host address for all internal-facing sockets
--   `socks5.onRequest.internalFacingSocketSetting`: Specifies a socket
+-   `socks.onRequest.internalFacingSocketSetting`: Specifies a socket
 setting for all internal-facing sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)
--   `socks5.onUdpAssociateRequest.clientFacingBindHost`: Specifies the binding
+-   `socks.onUdpAssociateRequest.clientFacingBindHost`: Specifies the binding
 host name or address for the client-facing UDP socket
--   `socks5.onUdpAssociateRequest.clientFacingBindHostAddressType`: Specifies
+-   `socks.onUdpAssociateRequest.clientFacingBindHostAddressType`: Specifies
 an acceptable binding host address type for the client-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another host address type)
--   `socks5.onUdpAssociateRequest.clientFacingBindPortRange`: Specifies a
+-   `socks.onUdpAssociateRequest.clientFacingBindPortRange`: Specifies a
 binding port range for the client-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another port range)
--   `socks5.onUdpAssociateRequest.clientFacingNetInterface`: Specifies a
+-   `socks.onUdpAssociateRequest.clientFacingNetInterface`: Specifies a
 network interface that provides a binding host address for the client-facing UDP socket
--   `socks5.onUdpAssociateRequest.clientFacingSocketSetting`: Specifies a
+-   `socks.onUdpAssociateRequest.clientFacingSocketSetting`: Specifies a
 socket setting for the client-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another socket setting)
--   `socks5.onUdpAssociateRequest.peerFacingBindHost`: Specifies the binding
+-   `socks.onUdpAssociateRequest.peerFacingBindHost`: Specifies the binding
 host name or address for the peer-facing UDP socket
--   `socks5.onUdpAssociateRequest.peerFacingBindHostAdddressType`: Specifies
+-   `socks.onUdpAssociateRequest.peerFacingBindHostAdddressType`: Specifies
 an acceptable binding host address type for the peer-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another host address type)
--   `socks5.onUdpAssociateRequest.peerFacingBindPortRange`: Specifies a
+-   `socks.onUdpAssociateRequest.peerFacingBindPortRange`: Specifies a
 binding port range for the peer-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another port range)
--   `socks5.onUdpAssociateRequest.peerFacingNetInterface`: Specifies the
+-   `socks.onUdpAssociateRequest.peerFacingNetInterface`: Specifies the
 network interface that provides a binding host address for the peer-facing UDP socket
--   `socks5.onUdpAssociateRequest.peerFacingSocketSetting`: Specifies a socket
+-   `socks.onUdpAssociateRequest.peerFacingSocketSetting`: Specifies a socket
 setting for the peer-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another socket setting)

 These rule actions can be used with the following rule conditions:

 -   `clientAddress`
--   `socks5.method`
+-   `socks.method`
--   `socks5.request.command`
+-   `socks.request.command`
--   `socks5.request.desiredDestinationAddress`
+-   `socks.request.desiredDestinationAddress`
--   `socks5.request.desiredDestinationPort`
+-   `socks.request.desiredDestinationPort`
--   `socks5.user`
+-   `socks.user`
 -   `socksServerAddress`

-The rule action `socks5.onBindRequest.inboundSocketSetting` can also be used with the following rule conditions:
+The rule action `socks.onBindRequest.inboundSocketSetting` can also be used with the following rule conditions:

--   `socks5.reply.serverBoundAddress`
+-   `socks.reply.serverBoundAddress`
--   `socks5.reply.serverBoundPort`
+-   `socks.reply.serverBoundPort`

 Command line example: